konsumer/arc-example/README.md

 # live interact with your schema
 # try typing data.<TAB>
 arc repl

+# get a sam.json that describes all your resources
+arc package
 ```

 I like to put these commands in [package.json](package.json) `script` definitions, so other devs (who may be less familiar with arc) can quickly do stuff with the project, and it also helps remind me, if I get rusty with arc-commands: